hands-on-cloud/hands-on.cloud/hugo/content/Top Serverless Frameworks For Serverless Applications Development/index.md

 Pulumi can simplify infrastructure management tasks for AWS, Azure, GCP, and Kubernetes.
 It allows you to simplify [Lambda functions deployment](https://www.pulumi.com/serverless/) and management as well.

-#### Pros of Pulumi
+#### Pros of Pulumi.

-* Support multiple cloud providers and Kubernetes
+* Support multiple cloud providers and Kubernetes.
-* Low learrning bar - only 5 minutes needed to get started with every Cloud platform
+* Low learrning bar - only 5 minutes needed to get started with every Cloud platform.
-* [Pulumi CrossGuard](https://www.pulumi.com/crossguard/) gives you security, compliance and cost controls for your organization's cloud governance
+* [Pulumi CrossGuard](https://www.pulumi.com/crossguard/) gives you security, compliance and cost controls for your organization's cloud governance.

-### Ruby on Jets
+### Ruby on Jets.

 If you love Ruby, then you definitely need to try [Ruby on Jets](http://rubyonjets.com/).
 This Framework lets you build, create, and deploy your applications in this awesome language.